 Of course, prices will vary depending on which finish you choose, but in general, Behr Dynasty interior paint is slightly more expensive than Marquee interior paint.
 Dynasty will cost you roughly $7 more per gallon.

 For current prices, refer to the table below:

 |Behr Marquee (Eggshell)

 |Behr Marquee (Satin)

 What Experts at The Home Depot Say

 To get some expert opinions about the differences between Behr Dynasty and Marquee, I spoke with two paint authorities at The Home Depot.

 First, I spoke to the paint specialist at The Home Depot in Natick, Massachusetts.
-She told me that Behr Marquee and Dynasty are both one-coat paints, but Dynasty also has scuff defense (also in Behr Ultra paint) and flows better.
+She told me that Behr Marquee and Dynasty are both one-coat paints, but Dynasty also has scuff defense (also in Behr Ultra paint), flows better, and dries faster.

 She mentioned some customers complain that Marquee is too thick and sticky, but Dynasty is smoother and thinner, making it easier to spread.

 According to this expert, Dynasty is one step up from Marquee in durability and overall quality.
 Behr created it to compete with high-end paints like Benjamin Moore Aura and Sherwin-Williams Emerald paint lines.